 Sometimes even with the proof setting, the oven gets too warm, so I set it to proof for a minute and then shut it off.
 You can also stick a rolled up dish towel in the oven door to prop it open to keep it from getting too hot.

-When you are using a warm are to let your dough rise, it should only take an hour or two for it to double in size.
+Think of it this way.
+You want a warm and cozy room, not a hot sauna.
+It should only take an hour or two for it to double in size.
 Again, this all depends on how friendly and warm your space is.
+If it is taking too long, you need a warmer space.

 Unlike mixing a cake, kneading the pizza dough insures that the bands of gluten in your dough is strong and that your bread or pizza crust will hold its shape.
 So let out your aggressions!
 Your hard work will yield you a smooth and slightly elastic dough.